 "He must be getting old," Gomamon joked.

-"That's not it," Izzy replied sharply, his cheeks flashing.
+"That's not it," Izzy said sharply, his cheeks flashing.
 "My field is electronics, not biology.
 The terminology is completely different."

 Joe nodded, a rare moment of pride swelling in his chest.
 "All right, Izzy, I'll talk you through it," he said, "but it might take a while."

-"I've got all evening," Izzy replied, starting to walk to the kitchen.
+"I've got all evening," Izzy said, starting to walk to the kitchen.
 "Let me get some drinks."

 As he rummaged around in the fridge, Joe scratched his head.
 "So, uh… did Mimi make it to the meeting?" he asked.

-"Well… yes," Izzy replied as he pulled out two soda cans, "you could say that."
+"Well… yes," Izzy said as he pulled out two soda cans, "you could say that."

 Now Joe was back in his role as the confused one.
 "What do you mean?" he asked.

-"I'll tell you," Izzy promised, "but after you've explained these files.
+"I'll tell you," Izzy said, "but after you've explained these files.
 Did you want grape or orange?"